 - Mesh strainer

-- Fill your non-reactive pot with about three times as much water as skins.
-The idea is to have enough room for them to float about freely even after they're simmering.
-Be sure that there's enough water for the fibers to do the same later on.
-Put the lid onto the pot and bring the bath to a boil.
-Then turn it down and let the onion skins and water simmer for about an hour.
+Fill another pot with about three times as much water as skins.
+The skins should float freely.
+Make sure that there is enough water for the fabric or fiber also to float freely once you add it later.
+Put the lid on.
+Bring the bath to a boil.
+Turn it down and simmer the skins in the water for an hour.

-- From time to time, as the onion skins boil, carefully lift the lid of your pot allowing the steam to escape before you check on the color.
-Longer boiling will release more dye, but only to a point.
-If you want a lighter shade you'll want to keep a careful eye on your pot.
+As the onion skins are boiling, carefully lift the lid of your pot, allowing the steam to escape and check on the color.
+More prolonged boiling will release more dye, but only to a point.
+If you want a lighter shade, check more frequently (10-minute increments).

 Strain Out Skins and Add Fabric to Dyebath